-No. If you expect to play previous PlayStation 4 games or older, it's best to stick to your older PS4 console.
-Rather get the Xbox Series X to fully appreciate backwards compatibility but only for Xbox games.
+No. If you expect to play previous PlayStation 4 games or older, it’s best to stick to your older PS4 console.
+Rather get the Xbox Series X to fully appreciate backward compatibility but only for Xbox games.

 No. The PS5 does not support Dolby 4K Atmos or Vision.
 That is if you have a 4K Dolby home entertainment system.